Achievable logoAchievable logo

 (spoiler)

-First, factor so that the equation is written as a product:
+First, factor the right-hand side so it’s written as a product:

 dxdy=y(1+x2)